-This study examines the occurrence of toxigenic Fusarium and Penicillium fungi and their associated mycotoxins, and investigates the fate of Fusarium and Penicillium species and their associated mycotoxins during oat processing.
-Please note: These results are interim results and the final report will be prepared in 2019 after compiling all the data from the completed project.
+The study takes a look at the occurrence of toxigenic Fusarium and Penicillium fungi and their associated mycotoxins, and an investigation of the fate of Fusarium and Penicillium species and their associated mycotoxins during processing of oats.

 oatmeal coffee additive/creamer

 Oats is the logical choice to development of a non-dairy creamer.
 Oats have functional/nutrition proteins, they have high levels of beta glucan, and they can be utilized fairly well in beverage applications.
 Compared to faba bean, canola, and an oat/faba bean protein blend, oat proteins were shown to be the most suitable choice to replace dairy and soy proteins within a coffee creamer.